 If you’ve been to Patterdale, you’ll recognise the iconic view of St Sunday Crag without fail.

-Start your walk in Patterdale, heading towards the picturesque Grizedale Tarn.
-Return via the crag itself.
+Start your walk in Patterdale – the village to the south of Ullswater – before heading towards the picturesque Grizedale Tarn.
+Return via the crag itself then treat yourself to a hearty meal in The White Lion in Patterdale.

 It’s a short walk, with a few narrow roads and possibly slippy grass slopes, but very easy and ideal for all walking abilities.
-There'll be the odd wooden bench dotted around too, for taking in the view and resting if necessary.
+You will come across the odd wooden bench dotted around too, for taking in the view and resting if necessary.

 The hamlet of Howtown is ideal for a visit, but also makes a brilliant kick-off point for an eventful stride to Glenridding.

 You’ll walk up Harrop Tarn en route, which is the easier tarn to cross and has some beautiful scenery.
-Blea Tarn is a harder walk, as you cross over the falls.
+Blea Tarn is a more challening walk, as you cross over the falls.

 On the plus side, the work is worth it, as the view from Blea Tarn is worth a look even when the weather’s bleak.